Rape during the occupation of Japan: U.S. military rapes

 There is no documentary evidence that mass rape was committed by Allied troops during the Pacific War.
 There are, however, numerous credible testimony accounts which allege that a large number of rapes were committed by U.S. forces during the Battle of Okinawa in 1945.

 Okinawan historian Oshiro Masayasu (former director of the Okinawa Prefectural Historical Archives) writes:

 According to Toshiyuki Tanaka, 76 cases of rape or rape-murder were reported during the first five years of the American occupation of Okinawa.
 However, he asserts this is probably not the true figure, as most cases were unreported.

-Peter Schrijvers finds it remarkable that looking Asian was enough to be in danger of rape by American soldiers, as for example happened to some of the Korean comfort women that the Japanese had by force brought to the island.
+Peter Schrijvers finds it remarkable that looking East Asian was enough to be in danger of rape by American soldiers, as for example happened to some of the Korean sex slaves that the Japanese had by force brought to the island.
 Schrijvers writes that "many women" were brutally violated with "not even the least mercy".

 Although Japanese reports of rape were largely ignored at the time due to lack of records, as many as 10,000 Okinawan women may have been raped according to an estimate from one Okinawan historian.
 It has been claimed that the rape was so prevalent that most Okinawans over age 65 around the year 2000 either knew or had heard of a woman who was raped in the aftermath of the war.
-Military officials denied the mass rapes, and all surviving veterans refused The New York Times request for an interview.
+US Military officials stated in 2000 that there is no evidence of mass rapes.